BryceStevenWilley/docassemble-stubs/README.md

 Docassemble has a lot of python functions, but no in-source types.
 This package lets you install and use types for docassemble functions.

-Currently only includes docassemble.base.
+Includes docassemble.base and docassembe.webapp, but I wouldn't rely on docassemble.webapp's types to be perfectly accurate.
 Types are fairly close to what's generated with `stubgen`, and are still "in progress".
-Will make an official beta release when I have gone through and tried to type the two largest files, `util.py` and `functions.py`.

 ## Installation

+You can install from pypi with `pip install docassemble-types`

-Not currently on pypi, so for now, simply download this git repo and `pip install .` while inside of the repo. `mypy` should be able to find types installed in your python environment.
+You can also download this git repo and run `pip install .` while inside of the repo. `mypy` should be able to find types installed in your python environment.

 ## Updating the stubs